NREL/WETOStack/docs/workshops/user_workshops_2024_report.md

     - *Jeff*: As developers, we're blinded to the issues for new users because we created these systems and spend a lot of time with them
     - *Rafael*: You only have the unique experience of seeing something for the first time one, so it's really helpful to hear your struggles and feedback on the onboarding process when you're experiencing them
         - Feel free to engage directly with us on these problems
-- The reference systems the Pietro and co are creating could be a good way to show case this set of tools
+- The reference systems that Pietro and co are creating could be a good way to show case this set of tools
     - Suggest to open source the reference turbine design process as a demo
     - Related, many of these tools interface with windIO - how do you see the ongoing engagement with windIO?
     - *Rafael*: From the holistic modeling perspective, we intend to start integrating windIO more directly within the WETO Stack over the next year